Reading time: 9:10 min

-What you need to research first are the documentation needed for travelling with a dog and relocating it another country.
+What you need to research first is the documentation needed for travelling with a dog and relocating it another country.
 Find out who and where can you get the necessary ones issued and filled out.

-Talk to the veterinarian and ask for some routine procedures so you are certain that your dog is healthy.
+Moving house with a dog isn't that hard, but you should talk to the veterinarian and ask for some routine procedures so you are certain that your dog is healthy.

 If you are not from the UK, make sure the breed is allowed to be imported in the UK.
 There are some breeds of animals, including dogs and cats that you cannot freely import in every country.